igorservo159/ads2-ufrn/U1T4/README.md

 # Creating an OSMnx Drive Network of Natal-RN City :busts_in_silhouette:

-This notebook generates a drive network for the city of Natal, RN, using OSMnx and conducts an analysis based on various network metrics.
-These metrics provide insights into the city's connectivity, accessibility, and overall network structure.

 ## Objective: Analyze assortativity in the medicine network

 ### Student: João Igor Ramos de Lima :mortar_board:

 ### Algorithms and Data Structure II (DCA3702)

+## Project Description

+This notebook generates a drive network for the city of Natal, RN, using OSMnx and conducts an analysis based on various network metrics.
+These metrics provide insights into the city's connectivity, accessibility, and overall network structure.

 ## Metrics Analyzed